 Nancy and Rob tasted a hazelnut cake with hazelnut filling and coffee buttercream.
-For the actual wedding, we chose vanilla buttercream because of its neutral color.
-We mostly used the left most cake for inspiration, but we took the flower placement from the middle cake.
-The cake on the right is completely different from what we chose, but I want to show it here to give a nice image of how we can hone a design.
+We chose vanilla buttercream for the wedding because of its neutral color.
+We mostly used the leftmost cake for inspiration, but we took the flower placement from the middle cake.
+The cake on the right is completely different from what we chose, but I want to show it to give a nice image of how we can refine a design.

-Barb is the flower expert and Nancy and Rob’s wedding flower of choice was the hydrangea.
+Barb is the flower expert, and Nancy and Rob’s wedding flower of choice was the hydrangea.
 Unfortunately, this flower doesn’t live long without water, and even with water things can get tricky!
 You have to make sure to open the ends so that it can absorb that water.
 Barb and I discussed whether to go with sugar paste flowers or to use artificial flowers.
 In the end, artificial won out.
-Barb delivered me flowers, along with a dress swatch a few days before the wedding.
+Barb delivered me flowers and a dress swatch a few days before the wedding.
 If you are looking for someone to do you wedding flowers in the Finger Lakes area, definitely get in touch with Barb!

 Matching the color for this cake was extremely challenging.
 I needed to match it in the frosting and the fondant.
 To make the color I used this large collection of air brush colors, luster dusts and regular coloring.